MyOutDeskLLC/SalesforcePhp/README.md

 ### Password Flow
 Password flow is possible using the `SalesforceApiUserLogin` class.
 Please do an API only user profile for this, and ensure you use whitelisted IP addresses on production if you take this approach.
-You can configure this by setting the method to `login` inside of `creds.json`.
+You can configure this by setting the method to `AUTH_METHOD` inside of `.env` to `login`.
 ```php
 $apiUserLogin = new SalesforceApiUserLogin();
 $apiUserLogin->configureApp('MY_CONSUMER_KEY', 'MY_CONSUMER_SECRET');